Volts-of-Doom/voltsofdoom/Adventure Data & File Structure.md

 <p><em><strong>Array of Short Strings</strong></em> The <em>registryName</em>s of the Levels to be added to the Adventure.
 This is used to locate the correct folder for each Level.
 See the naming conventions of Levels.</p>
 <h2 id="sheets">Sheets</h2>
 <p>A Sheet lays down a template which can be repeatedly used throughout an Adventure.
 This means that, if you wanted to modify every creature of a given type in each Level of an Adventure in the same way, instead of copying and pasting the same data tag into every Level’s <code>entities.json</code>, which can be error-prone, you can create a Sheet for that type of creature, and specify to use the sheet’s data in the Entity’s key.</p>
+<p>Use of Sheets is not limited to Entities.
+Check the relevant section of this documentation to see when a Sheet can be used.</p>
 <h4 id="domain">domain</h4>
 <p>(See <code>entities.json#domain</code>)</p>
 <h4 id="identifier">identifier</h4>